 When to Wear a Casual Kilt

-Kilts create a sophisticated and fashionable appearance yet are simple and comfortable to wear, only applying little pressure to the body which should feel like a cuddle around your navel.
-Our Lochcarron kilts perfect to wear in a more relaxed everyday manner.
-We offer a made-to-measure kilt making service to ensure you find the style of kilt that is right for you.
+Kilts create a sophisticated and fashionable appearance, yet are simple and comfortable to wear.
+They only apply a little pressure to the body, which should feel like a cuddle around your navel.
+This makes them perfect for any occasion.

 Our kilt weights | Lightweight Reiver Tartan (left) | Mediumweight Braeriach Tartan (centre) | Heavyweight Strome Tartan (right)